Updated on 8/19/2019 :

 As you can see, several frequently prescribed medications could cause chronic (long-term) coughing.

-I’ll try to keep the above list up-to-date.
-Comment down below if you’ve experienced coughing with any other medications so that I can add them to the list for others to reference.
+My goal is to keep the above list up-to-date.
+Comment down below if you’ve experienced coughing with any other medications.
+I will corroborate the reports I receive, and if confirmed we will update the current list.